German FUG 10 aircraft installation.

 MR1-b

-Finally the restaurated ware time MR-1B.
+Finally the restored ware time MR-1B.
 When the function switch at the front of the receiver is set at “remote”, all the facillities are available on the MR1-B. Like band switching, frequency control, CW oscillator on/off, AVC on/off, audio and volume control.

 At the right of the box, you can see the connector and cable to the remote entrance on the receiver.